huggingface/transformers/docs/source/en/add_new_model.md

 logger.info(f"Initialize PyTorch weight {layer_name} from {pretrained_weight.name}")
 ```

 When the shape or name don't match, you may have assigned the incorrect checkpoint weight to a randomly initialized layer.
-An incorrect shape may be because of an BrandNewBert's parameters don't exactly match the original model's parameters.
-But it could be that the PyTorch layer implementation requires the weights to be transposed first.
+An incorrect shape may be because BrandNewBerts parameters don't exactly match the original models parameters.
+But it could also be that the PyTorch layer implementation requires the weights to be transposed first.

 ### Implement the forward pass